Esports powerhouse Ninjas in Pyjamas agrees to merge with Chinese team

 ESV5 declined to comment.
 NIP did not reply immediately to a request for comment.

-China is the world's biggest gaming market, and home to some of the world's top video-games companies such as Tencent and NetEase (9999.HK).
+China is the world’s biggest gaming market, and home to some of the world’s top video-games companies such as Tencent and NetEase.
 Esport is rapidly gaining traction with the affluent younger generation.

 The country had 388 million esports viewers by the end of 2020, up 21.3% from a year earlier, according to Niko Partners, a video games consultancy.